dknayakbu/ERA-V1-Assignments/S16/README.md

 # ERA-V1-Assignments for Session 16
 This repository contains all the ERA V1 session 16 Assignments.

-In this assignment, we are going to spped up the training process by Training the Transformers Efficiently.
+In this assignment, we will speed up the training process by efficiently training the transformers.

-The task at hand is to reach a loss of less than 1.8 on the Englist-French translation dataset.
+The task at hand is to reach a loss of less than 1.8 on the English-French translation dataset.

 We will be implementing the below:

 ## OneCycle Policy
 The One Cycle Policy is a technique used in deep learning to train complex models faster and with fewer iterations.
-It follows the Cyclical Learning Rate (CLR) to obtain faster training time with regularization effect but with a slight modification.
+It follows the Cyclical Learning Rate (CLR) to obtain faster training time with a regularization effect but with a slight modification.
 Specifically, it uses one cycle that is smaller than the total number of iterations/epochs and allows the learning rate to decrease several orders of magnitude less than the initial learning rate for the remaining iterations (i.e. last few iterations)

 ## Dynamic Padding